All in the Family: Theme song

-At the end of the opening, the camera then returns to a last few seconds of O'Connor and Stapleton, as they finish the song.
+At the end of the opening, the camera then returns to a last few seconds of O'Connor and Stapleton as they finish the song.
 At the end of the original version, Edith smiles at Archie and Archie smiles off at a slight distance.
 In the longest running version (from season 2 to season 5), Edith smiles blissfully at Archie, and Archie puts a cigar in his mouth and returns a rather cynical, sheepish look to Edith.
 From season six through eight, Edith smiles and rests her chin on Archie's shoulder.

 In the final season, Edith hugs Archie at the conclusion.
-Additionally, in the first three versions of the opening, Archie is seen wearing his classic trademark white shirt.
-In the final version of the opening for the series' ninth season, Archie is seen wearing a grey sweater-jacket over his white shirt.
+In the first three versions of the opening, Archie is seen wearing his classic trademark white shirt.
+In the final version of the opening for the series' ninth season, Archie is seen wearing a gray sweater-jacket over his white shirt.
 In all versions of the opening, the song's conclusion is accompanied by applause from the studio audience.

 In interviews, Norman Lear explained that the idea for the piano song introduction was a cost-cutting measure.
 After completion of the pilot episode, the budget would not allow an elaborate scene to serve as the sequence played during the show's opening credits.
 Lear decided to have a simple scene of Archie and Edith singing at the piano.

-The closing theme (an instrumental) was "Remembering You", played by its composer Roger Kellaway, with lyrics later added by Carroll O'Connor.
-It was played over footage of the same row of houses in Queens as in the opening (but moving in the opposite direction down the street), and eventually moving back to aerial shots of Manhattan, suggesting the visit to the Bunkers' home has concluded.
-O'Connor recorded a vocal version of "Remembering You" for a record album, but though he performed it several times on TV appearances, the lyrics (about the end of a romance) were never heard in the actual series.
-In July 1986, vocalist Helen Merrill's contrastingly jazz-flavored rendition, accompanied by a Kellaway-led trio and introduced by O'Connor, was featured on The Merv Griffin Show.
+The closing theme, an instrumental, is "Remembering You", played by its composer Roger Kellaway, with lyrics later added by Carroll O'Connor.
+It's played over footage of the same row of houses in Queens as in the opening, but moving in the opposite direction down the street, and eventually moving back to aerial shots of Manhattan, suggesting the visit to the Bunkers' home has concluded.
+O'Connor recorded a vocal version of "Remembering You" for a record album, but though he performed it several times on TV appearances, the lyrics about the end of a romance were never heard in the actual series.
+In July 1986, vocalist Helen Merrill's contrastingly jazz-flavored rendition, accompanied by a Kellaway-led trio and introduced by O'Connor, was featured on The Merv Griffin Show.Times staff (July 11, 1986).
+"Tonight on TV".
+The Los Angeles Times.
+Pt.
+VI, p.
+26. Retrieved November 2, 2021.

-Except for some brief instances in the first season, scenes contained no background or transitional music.
+Except for some brief instances in the first season, the show contains no incidental or transitional music.